gbouras13/phold/README.md

 The only way to install `phold` is from source for now.

-Pypi and conda installations will be available soon.
+PyPI and conda installations will be available soon.

 The only required non-Python dependency is `foldseek`.
 To install `phold` in a conda environment using [mamba](https://github.com/conda-forge/miniforge):